theOhtrTuff/Ohtr-Scripts/README.md

 # Ohtr-Scripts
-just me making Scripts in here :)
+just me making Scripts in here :) PLS do NOT take or steal Scripts here ty